A Song of Ice and Fire: Themes

 Although involving dragons and sorcery, A Song of Ice and Fire series de-emphasizes magic as compared to many other epic fantasy works (emblem of J. Allen St. John's 1905 fantasy work The Face in the Pool).

-Modern fantasy may often embrace strangeness, but A Song of Ice and Fire series is generally praised for what is perceived as a sort of medieval realism.
-Believing that magic should be used moderately in the epic fantasy genre, Martin set out to make the story feel more like historical fiction than contemporary fantasy, with less emphasis on magic and sorcery and more on battles, political intrigue, and the characters.
+Wheareas modern fantasy often embraces magical elements, A Song of Ice and Fire series is generally praised for what is perceived as a sort of medieval realism.
+Believing that magic should be used moderately in the epic fantasy genre, Martin set out to make the story feel more like historical fiction than contemporary fantasy, with less emphasis on magic and more on battles, political intrigue, and the characters.
 Though the amount of magic has gradually increased throughout the story, the series is still to end with less overt magic than most contemporary fantasies.
 In Martin's eyes, literary effective magic needs to represent strange and dangerous forces beyond human comprehension, not advanced alien technologies or formulaic spells.
 As such, the characters understand only the natural aspects of their world, but not the magical elements like the Others.

 Since Martin drew on historical sources to build the world of A Song of Ice and Fire, Damien G. Walter of The Guardian saw a strong resemblance between Westeros and England in the period of the Wars of the Roses.
 The Atlantics Adam Serwer regarded A Song of Ice and Fire as "more a story of politics than one of heroism, a story about humanity wrestling with its baser obsessions than fulfilling its glorious potential", where the emergent power struggle stems from the feudal system's repression and not from the fight between good and evil.
 Martin not only wanted to reflect the frictions of the medieval class structures in the novels, but also explore the consequences of the leaders' decisions, as general goodness does not automatically make competent leaders and vice versa.

 A common theme in the fantasy genre is the battle between good and evil, which Martin rejects for not mirroring the real world.
 Attracted to gray characters, Martin instead endorses William Faulkner's view that only the human heart in conflict with itself was worth writing about.
 Martin explores the questions of redemption and character change in the A Song of Ice and Fire series.
 The multiple viewpoint structure allows characters to be explored from many sides, such that the supposed villains can provide their viewpoint.